micro-webapps/webconf-spec/dev/README.md

     * [Proxying the webapp.domain.tld to another HTTP server](#proxying-the-webappdomaintld-to-another-http-server)
     * [Proxying the PHP files in http://domain.tld/blog to php-fpm server](#proxying-the-php-files-in-httpdomaintldblog-to-php-fpm-server)

+# Development version

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

+The Webconf-spec specification is licensed under [GNU Free Documentation License Version 1.3, 3 November 2008](https://www.gnu.org/copyleft/fdl.html).

+## Versioning

+Within this specification we follow [the semantic versioning pattern](http://semver.org/spec/v2.0.0.html).

 # What is webconf-spec?
 Webconfig-spec is specification of webserver configuration for web applications configuration.
 The goal of webconf-spec is to provide a way how to configure widely used webservers or proxies like Apache httpd, Nginx or HAProxy using the single configuration file.